nsidc/qgreenland/doc/STYLE.md

 Categorical data can be raster or vector, but styling considerations are similar either way.

-Use the "Spectral" color palette from cpt-city for Categorical data.
+Use the "Paired" color palette from cpt-city with 10 colors for Categorical data.
 You can use this colormap without leaving the QGIS user interface.

 TODO: Pick a better color ramp or palette.